 Once you choose and begin using your trademark, use the TM or circle-R symbols, depending on which one is appropriate for your product's name.
 Ask an attorney for help complying with state laws governing the use of TM.
 Most states allow you to claim trademark rights for free.
 All you do is put the TM by your product's name.
 A word processing program on your computer can create the TM symbol if you type the two letters inside parenthesis.

 After you register your product's name with the federal registry, you can use the circle-R notation.
 To create this symbol, type the letter R between two parenthesis.

 Patents last 20 years from the date you file an application for a utility or plant patent.
 For design patents, the patent lasts for 14 years from the date the USPTO grants the patent.
 Because of the limited timeframe of patents, it's ideal to file for a patent as quickly as possible to protect your invention.
 The provisional patent application date does not count toward the alloted length of your patent.
 The countdown begins when you file the nonprovisional patent.

 A patent, provisional patent application, the patent pending process, and trademark are tools.
 They protect your intellectual property.
 It's important to use the right tools for your invention.

 If you need help with understanding the patent pending process, you can post your patent needs or any other business legal need and receive free custom quotes from the top 5% of lawyers.
-UpCounsel works with experienced lawyers that have worked with large companies such as Google, GE and Twilio.
+UpCounsel works with experienced lawyers that have worked with large companies such as Google, GE and Airbnb.